-☑ ii.
+i.
+Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount ii.
 Coordinate with and refer to the other state/territory agencies (e.g., state/territory collection agency, law enforcement agency).

 If CCA payment workers suspect there has been an overpayment but need additional information they will attempt to get the additional needed information from the client and/or the provider.
-If the client and/or the provider do not provide the needed information or if the information submitted appears, questionable a referral can be
+If the client and/or the provider do not provide the needed information or if the information submitted appears, questionable a referral can be made to the Iowa Department of Inspections and Appeals (DIA) to investigate the matter further.
+Additionally if it is determined that an overpayment was made to a client or a provider a referral is submitted to DIA by making an entry into the Lead Agency's Overpayment Recovery System (OPR).
+DIA reviews the referral and decides if the case should be sent to the county attorney for prosecution or enter into the overpayment recovery process.

+iii.
+Recover through repayment plans.

-Describe the activities and the results of these activities: If the Iowa Department of Inspections and Appeals (DIA) determines a referred case should enter into the overpayment recovery process they send a "Notice of Child Care Assistance Overpayment" form to the client or provider with information on how to enter into a repayment plan. ☐ iv.
+If the Iowa Department of Inspections and Appeals (DIA) determines a referred case should enter into the overpayment recovery process they send a "Notice of Child Care Assistance Overpayment" form to the client or provider with information on how to enter into a repayment plan.

+iv.
 Reduce payments in subsequent months.
-Describe the activities and the results of these activities: ☑ v.
+Describe the activities and the results of these activities:

+v.
 Recover through state/territory tax intercepts.
-Describe the activities and the results of these activities: If a client or provider does not enter into a repayment plan or stops making payments DIA has the option to recover overpayments through state income tax refunds. vi.
+Describe the activities and the results of these activities:

+If a client or provider does not enter into a repayment plan or stops making payments DIA has the option to recover overpayments through state income tax refunds.

+vi.
 Recover through other means.

-Describe the activities and the results of these activities: vii.
+vii.
 Establish a unit to investigate and collect improper payments and describe the composition of the unit below.
-Describe the activities and the results of these activities: viii.
-Other Describe the activities and the results of these activities: